MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbClientConfiguration.md

 The **Set-SmbClientConfiguration** cmdlet sets the Server Message Block (SMB) client configuration.

 > [!NOTE]
-> The EncryptionCiphers parameter is available beginning with 2022-06 Cumulative Update for Windows Server 2022 (build 20348.681), and Cumulative Update for Windows 11 (build 22000.652).
+> The EncryptionCiphers parameter is available beginning with 2022-06 Cumulative Update for Microsoft server operating system version 21H2 for x64-based Systems (KB5014665), and Cumulative Update for Windows 11, version 22H2 (KB5014668).

 ## EXAMPLES